Bayer-Group/cf-users/README.md

 ```

 ## Running locally.

   Update gulpfile.coffee to set the  values in the VCAP_SERVICES environment variable corresponding to the cloud_foundry_api service configured above.

   create and cd to  the certs directory and run the following commands:

   openssl genrsa -out localhost.key 1024

   openssl req -new -key localhost.key -out certrequest.csr

   openssl x509 -req -in certrequest.csr -signkey localhost.key -out localhost.cert

   Then run the following commands:

   npm install
   npm run dev

 ## Running unit tests
   To run the tests onetime run the following command:

   npm run test

   To run the tests continuously as you work on the code run the following command:

   npm run test:dev

+## Extra Debug Logging

+Set the environment variable `NODE_DEBUG` to OAUTH to print all lines in adminOauth.coffee that use the debuglog function.
+Be careful!
+This will print out secrets and passwords.
+Use it to only debug token issues.

+To use it locally:

+  NODE_DEBUG=OAUTH npm run dev

 ## <a name="using"></a> Using the CF Users UI

 ![User Role Admin](./images/UserRoleAdmin.jpg)